builderLabs/Yelp-Fusion-JavaScript/yelpFusionJS.md

 step - in fact, it's evaluated as we send off the query to Fusion.
 For our
 purposes here, I have simply stripped the salt from the salted token but more
 innovative approaches (including entirely different ciphering methods) are
 possible.
-Not foolproof by any means, but perhaps inconvenient enough.
+Not foolproof by any means, but perhaps *inconvenient enough*.

 Obviously, you can do whatever you want with the output but the nice thing is
-that it's sent back to the browser where you can do whatever you want with it.
+that it's sent back to the browser where it's ready to be rendered as you wish.
 In this case, I simply report it to console log.

 Here is some of what that looks like when searching for burgers in Boston: